top of page

 Released in 1952, Malcolm adopted the name Malcolm X, with the “X” symbolizing the African name erased by slavery.
 Rising rapidly within the Nation of Islam under the leadership of Elijah Muhammad, Malcolm became its most visible minister and public intellectual.
 His speeches dismantled the moral legitimacy of American democracy, exposing racism as a structural feature rather than a moral aberration.

-Rejecting mainstream civil rights integrationism and nonviolence as universal strategies, Malcolm argued that Black people possessed the inherent right to self-defence “by any means necessary.”
-He criticised civil rights discourse for confining Black struggle within the legal and moral limits of a racist state.
+Rejecting mainstream civil rights integrationism and nonviolence as universal strategies, Malcolm argued that Black people possessed the inherent right to self-defense “by any means necessary.”
+He criticized civil rights discourse for confining Black struggle within the legal and moral limits of a racist state.
 During this period, his politics were rooted in Black nationalism, economic self-reliance, and institutional separation as strategic responses to white supremacy.

 Break, Transformation, and Internationalism